cssinjs/jss/docs/react-jss.md

 #### Multi-tree setup

-In case you render multiple react rendering trees in one application, you will get class name collisions, because every JssProvider rerender will reset the class names generator.
+In case you render multiple react rendering trees in one application, you will get class name collisions because every JssProvider rerender will reset the class names generator.
 If you want to avoid this, you can share the class names generator between multiple JssProvider instances.

 **Note**: in case of SSR, make sure to create a new generator for **each** request.
-Otherwise class names will become indeterministic and at some point you may run out of max safe integer numbers.
+Otherwise, class names will become indeterministic, and at some point, you may run out of max safe integer numbers.

 ```javascript
 import React from 'react'